diakweb/docker-tinytinyrss/README.md

 # All-in-one TinyTinyRSS image
 A all-in-one docker image for TinyTinyRSS based on Alpine 3.13 x64 and integrating Apache, PHP7 and MariaDB.

+FYI : TinyTinyRSS doesn't seem to work with Safari browser

 Inspired by https://hub.docker.com/r/wangqiru/ttrss

 ## List of plugins included